-DRAFT MTL 14/17 OL Section: DIVISION OF HEALTH CARE FINANCING AND POLICY 102 MEDICAID SERV /ICES MANUA Subject: PROVIDER ENROLLMENT The complet submitted to: 1 rization to Release Information must be Nevada Division of Child and Family Services Attn: Child Abuse and Neglect Records Check 4126 Technology Way, 1st Floor Carson City, NV 89706 For additiona al information and authorization for rms please contact: Nevada Divi (775) 684-79 sion of Child and Family Services I Q. Site visits shall be conducted on all providers and/or applicants designated as "Nor" "High" categorical risk.
-The purpose of the site visit is to verify that the in submitted to the Fiscal Agent or the DHCFP is accurate, the facility is operation determine compliance with Federal and State enrollment requirements.
-Site visit 1. condu ucted pre- or post-enrollment; 2. annou unced and/or unannounced; and/or 3. condu ucted as needed in conjunction with a Corrective Action Plan. $\frac{J R}{R}$.
-In addition to any other authority it may have, the DHCFP may exclude a entity (applicant or provider) from participation in the Medicaid program for which the secretary could exclude that individual or entity from Medicare. n in the Medicaid program for any reason 102.3 ENH ANCED PROV UDER SCREENING - CONDITIC ONS OF PARTICIPATION (4) А. Providers shall be placed in one of the following risk levels and submit to the necessary screening, not all inclusive, for each risk level as follows: 1.
-Limited categorical risk: a. provider meets applicable federa the provider type; l regulations and/or state requirements for b. provider's license(s) is current, in ncluding in states other than Nevada; c. there are no current limitations of r restrictions on the provider's license; and
+Nevada Division of Child and Family Services (775) 684-7941

+- LQ.
+Site visits shall be conducted on all providers and/or applicants designated as "Moderate" or "High" categorical risk.
+The purpose of the site visit is to verify that the information submitted to the Fiscal Agent or the DHCFP is accurate, the facility is operational and to determine compliance with Federal and State enrollment requirements.
+Site visits may be: - 1. conducted pre- or post-enrollment; - 2. announced and/or unannounced; and/or - 3. conducted as needed in conjunction with a Corrective Action Plan. - JR. In addition to any other authority it may have, the DHCFP may exclude an individual or entity (applicant or provider) from participation in the Medicaid program for any reason for which the secretary could exclude that individual or entity from participation in Medicare.

+102.3 ENHANCED PROVIDER SCREENING - CONDITIONS OF PARTICIPATION (4)